Think NOW. Choose an education that fits your life.

 While working as a waitress, she enrolled in a degree program part-time through SFU NOW: Nights or Weekends.
 Near the end of her studies, she landed a job as a college administrator, and soon learned her SFU education was worth even more than she'd thought.
 In her communication courses, she'd learned to write clearly, think critically, stay organized, and more.
 "It definitely prepares you even for the simple, day-to-day things like constructing an effective email," she says.

-Through her work, she also learned her how important her degree would be in the workforce.
+Through her work, she also learned how important her degree would be in the workforce.
 Kwan's role involved placing students in practicums, and her supervisors taught her that when screening stacks of résumés, a bachelor's degree often mattered.
 "You usually pick the ones with the most education," she says.
 "It just gives you more of a competitive edge."

 Fortunately, thanks to SFU NOW's flexible scheduling, Kwan's work schedule and family responsibilities didn’t hinder her progress.
 After finishing work, she would walk to SFU's Surrey campus and take evening courses.
 She was also able to take classes on Saturdays.